DeepRahangdale/Ecommerce-Scrap-Website-AspireNex_Task-4/README.md

 ## Features

 * **Website Analysis:** Extracts relevant text from a specified website URL.
-* **AI-Powered Insights:** Leverages the Mistral AI model to analyze the website text and generate a comprehensive summary focusing on key product/service aspects.
+* **AI-Powered Insights:** Leverages the Mistral AI model to analyze the website text and generate a comprehensive summary focusing on key Problems product solves, Provide solutions, Target Customers ,Use Cases and Comparison.
 * **Interactive Chatbot:** Enables users to engage in a conversation with an AI chatbot to explore the analysis results in more detail or ask questions.
 * **User Authentication (Firebase):** Ensures secure access and user management through Firebase authentication, supporting both email/password and Google sign-in.

 ## Technologies Used

 * **Frontend:** React
-* **Backend:** Node.js, Express.js, Puppeteer
+* **Backend:** Node.js, Express.js, Axios, Cheerio
 * **AI Model:** Mistral
 * **Authentication:** Firebase